whenlin/HeroMe/README.md

 # HeroMe

 A prototype android app that allows the user to create a fictional hero with a backstory.
 The user would pick how they got their powers and then what power they have.
 The app would then generate a backstory for your fictional hero.
+This app was created in summer '17 as I was experimenting Android's Fragments.